-- c.
 Computed Beneficial Consumptive Use of diversions by Federal canals will be calculated as shown in Attachment 7.
 For each Bureau of Reclamation Canal the field deliveries shall be subtracted from the diversion from the river to determine the canal losses.
 The field delivery shall be multiplied by one minus an average system efficiency for the district to determine the loss of water from the field.
+Eighty-two percent of the sum of the field loss plus the canal loss shall be considered to be the return flow from the canal diversion for diversions occurring during the irrigation season (May-September).
+For recharge diversions occurring during the non-irrigation season (October-April), 92 percent of the sum of the field loss plus the canal loss shall be considered to be the return flow from the canal diversion.
+The assumed field efficiencies and the amount of the field and canal loss that reaches the stream may be reviewed by the RRCA and adjusted as appropriate to insure their accuracy.

+d) Non-irrigation Uses

-Eighty-two percent of the sum of the field loss plus the canal loss shall be considered to be the return flow from the canal diversion.
-The assumed field efficiencies and the amount of the field and canal loss that reaches the stream may be reviewed by the RRCA and adjusted as appropriate to insure their accuracy. - d.
-Any non-irrigation uses diverting or pumping more than 50 Acre-feet per year will be required to measure diversions.
-Non-irrigation uses diverting more than 50 Acre-feet per year will be assessed a Computed Beneficial Consumptive Use of 50% of what is pumped or diverted, unless the entity presents evidence to the RRCA demonstrating a different percentage should be used. - e.
+Any non-irrigation uses diverting or pumping more than 50 acre-feet per year will be required to measure diversions.
+Non-irrigation uses diverting more than 50 Acre-feet per year will be assessed a Computed Beneficial Consumptive Use of 50% of what is pumped or diverted, unless the entity presents evidence to the RRCA demonstrating a different percentage should be used.

+e) Evaporation from Federal Reservoirs

 Net Evaporation from Federal Reservoirs will be calculated as follows:

-1. Harlan County Lake, Evaporation Calculation
+(1) Harlan County Lake, Evaporation Calculation